united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Developers/united-manufacturing-hub/cameraconnect/index.md

 ### Using the Helm chart

-By default cameraconnect will be deactivated in factorycube-edge.
-First, you need to enable it in the factorycube-edge values.
+By default cameraconnect will be deactivated in united-manufacturing-hub.
+First, you need to enable it in the united-manufacturing-hub values.
 Then you need to create a folder on the node in `/home/rancher/gentl_producer` and move your genTL producer files (*.cti) and all required libaries into that folder.
 Then apply your settings to the Helm chart with `helm upgrade`.

 Another idea for changing it:
 `helm install ....... --set 'cameraconnect.enabled=true'`